-Return-to-Learn (RTL) Strategy

-Facilitating RTL is a vital part of the recovery process for student-athletes.
+Return-to-Learn (RTL) Strategy Facilitating RTL is a vital part of the recovery process for student-athletes.
 HCPs should work with stakeholders on education and school policies to facilitate academic support, including accommodations/learning adjustments for students with SRC when needed.
 Academic support should address risk factors for greater RTL duration (e.g., social determinants of health, higher symptom burden) by adjusting environmental, physical, curricular, and testing factors as needed.
 Not all athletes will need a RTL strategy or academic support.
 If symptom exacerbation occurs during cognitive activity or screen time, or difficulties with reading, concentration, or memory or other aspects of learning are reported, clinicians should consider implementation of a RTL strategy at the time of diagnosis and during the recovery process.
 When the RTL strategy is implemented, it can begin following an initial period of relative rest (Stage 1: 24-48 hrs), with an incremental increase in cognitive load (Stages 2 to 4).
 Progression through the strategy is symptom limited (i.e., no more than a mild exacerbation of current symptoms related to the current concussion) and its course may vary across individuals based on tolerance and symptom resolution.
 Further, while the RTL and RTS strategies can occur in parallel, student-athletes should complete full RTL before unrestricted RTS.

-Step Mental Activity Activity at Each Step Goal 1 Daily activities that do not result in more than a mild exacerbation of symptoms related to the current concussion.
-Typical activities during the day (e.g., reading) while minimizing screen time.
-Start with 5-15 min at a time and increase gradually.
+Mental Activity Step Activity at Each Step Daily activities that do not result in Typical activities during the day (e.g., more than a mild exacerbation\ of reading) while minimizing screen time.
 Gradual return to typical activities.
-2 School activities.
+1 symptoms related to the current Start with 5-15 min at a time and increase concussion uradually giadaaiiji 2 School activities.
 Homework, reading, or other cognitive activities outside of the classroom.
 Increase tolerance to cognitive work.
 3 Return to school part time.
 Gradual introduction of schoolwork.
 May need to start with a partial school day or with greater access to rest breaks during the day.
 Increase academic activities.
 4 Return to school full time.
 Gradually progress school activities until a full day can be tolerated without more than mild symptom exacerbation.
 Return to full academic activities and catch up on missed work.